marnec/ML/docs/pages/ML-38-DeepLearningCNN6.md

 The advantage of this method is that the neural network outputs **precise bounding boxes**.
 For each grid cell, the algorithm will predict if there is or isn't an object ($p_c$), and the bounding box of the object.
 As long as each grid cell contains one object this algorithm will work well and a finer grid (as a typical $19 \times 19$ grid) drastically reduces the probability of having multiple objects in the same cell.
 Since the algorithm explicitly outputs the bounding box coordinates and dimensions enables to have precise coordinates and bounding boxes of any aspect ratio.
 Furthermore, this is a single convolutional implementation with a lot of shared computation that can output the precise location of multiple object in one single run.

+The YOLO algorithm explained until now can be improved, by introducing 3 concepts:

+* intersection over union
+* nonmax suppression
+* anchor boxes

 ## Intersection over union
 Intersection over union can be used to evaluate an object detection algorithm and it is also instrumental to **nonmax suppression**.
 Suppose you have dataset of pictures labelled with the location of some objects (e.g. cars).
 Suppose that you develop a CNN that localizes cars trained on that dataset and once run, you have a ground truth bounding box (A) and a predicted bounding box (B) as in <a href="#fig:bboxes">Figure 106</a>.
 How do you compare a predicted bounding box (B) against the ground truth (A)?